orpheuslummis/AstaVerde/README.md

 # AstaVerde

-AstaVerde is a platform built on the Ethereum blockchain that facilitates the trading of verified carbon offsets as non-fungible tokens (NFTs) using an ERC-1155 smart contract.
-The platform employs a Dutch Auction mechanism for selling these offsets.
+AstaVerde is a platform for the trading of verified carbon offsets as non-fungible tokens (NFTs).
+It is built on Ethereum as an ERC-1155 smart contract.
+Each carbon credit is part of a batch.
+The batch follows a Dutch Auction mechanism.

 ## Dutch Auction Mechanism